tangowithcode/tango_with_django_2/manuscript/chapter3.md

 ## Creating a Django App
 A Django project is a collection of *configurations* and *apps* that together make up a given Web application or website.
 One of the intended outcomes of using this approach is to promote good software engineering practices.
 By developing a series of small applications, the idea is that you can theoretically drop an existing application into a different Django project and have it working with minimal effort.

 A Django application exists to perform a particular task.
 You need to create specific apps that are responsible for providing your site with particular kinds of functionality.
 For example, we could imagine that a project might consist of several apps including a polling app, a registration app, and a specific content related app.
 In another project, we may wish to re-use the polling and registration apps, and so can include them in other projects.
 We will talk about this later.
-For now we are going to create the app for the *Rango* app.
+For now, we are going to create the app for the *Rango* app.

 To do this, from within your Django project directory (e.g. `<workspace>/tango_with_django_project`), run the following command.